-Mark D. Martin is the Senior Associate Justice of the Supreme Court.
+Mark D. Martin is the Chief Justice of the Supreme Court.
 With twenty-one years of

 judicial service, Justice Martin is the only active member of the North Carolina state judiciary